Vermont Manufacturing’s Trusted Advisor

 What is VMEC’s Primary Mission?

 This is accomplished by leveraging private and public partnerships and by providing hands-on implementation assistance, consulting, training and coaching.
-The goal is to help Vermont manufacturers achieve sustainable and profitable growth through innovation, increased productivity, improved manufacturing and business processes and the adoption of advanced business practices and attributes, all leading to the creation and retention of high wage manufacturing jobs.
+The first goal is to help Vermont manufacturers achieve sustainable and profitable growth through innovation, increased productivity, improved manufacturing and business processes.
+Through the adoption of advanced business practices, VMEC consultation leads to the creation and retention of high wage manufacturing jobs.

-VMEC has grown since 1995 through strong public and private partnerships and is affiliated with the nationwide Hollings Manufacturing Extension Partnership (MEP) through the National Institute of Standards and Technology (NIST), within the U.S. Department of Commerce.
+VMEC has grown since 1995 through strong public and private partnerships and is affiliated with Hollings Manufacturing Extension Partnership (MEP).
+MEP is a nationwide part of the National Institute of Standards and Technology (NIST), within the U.S. Department of Commerce.

 Other key VMEC stakeholder partners are:

 - Vermont State Colleges.
-VMEC Headquarters is located in the Vermont Tech Enterprise Center at 1540 VT RT 66 in Randolph, part of the extended main campus of Vermont Technical College based in Randolph Center where VMEC has been hosted since 1995.
+VMEC Headquarters is located in the Vermont Tech Enterprise Center at 1540 VT RT 66 in Randolph.
+It is part of the extended main campus of Vermont Technical College based in Randolph Center where VMEC has been hosted since 1995.

 - State of Vermont, through the Agency of Commerce and Community Development

-- Vermont Technology Council, who “fathered” the original idea for VMEC in 1994 and has encouraged and helped to advise the Center since that time.
+- Vermont Technology Council, who “fathered” the original idea for VMEC in 1994.
+They have encouraged and helped to advise the Center since that time.

 - VMEC Advisory Board, consisting of up to 15 elected, volunteer members who are predominantly proactive manufacturing company owners and/or senior leaders, plus other leaders who freely give of their valuable time because of their strong interest in supporting and growing manufacturing in Vermont.